A Taxonomy of Numerical Differentiation Methods

 \section{Differentiating Noiseless Simulation Data}

-When a function $y(x)$ ceases to be representable with few analytic terms, it is best represented numerically, by its values.
-Because continuous function values are infinitely dense, the only way to practically do this is with discrete samples, $y_n = y(x_n),\ n \in \{0, ...
-N-1\}$, for a total of $N$ points over some domain, $x \in [a, b]$.
-In this situation, taking derivatives becomes less exact; it is actually nonsensical to evaluate the derivative of a truly discrete sample, because a point-value has no slope.
+When a function $y(x)$ ceases to be representable with a few analytic terms, it is best represented numerically, by its values.
+Because continuous function values are infinitely dense, the only way to practically do this is with discrete samples, $y_n = y(x_n),\ n \in \{0, ..., N-1\}$, for a total of $N$ points over some domain, $x \in [a, b]$.
+In this situation, taking derivatives becomes less exact because isolated samples do not allow evaluation of slope in the limit as $dx \to 0$.
 Instead, we remember samples are taken from some continuous underlying function, assume a particular interpolation to fill the gaps between samples, and differentiate that interpolation~\cite{johnson-fft-notes}.
 Fortunately, in the absence of noise, these approximations can be made highly accurate.